Executive Master of Public Service and Administration in Public Service and Administration

-A minimum of 39 semester credit hours of approved courses are required for the Executive Master of Public Service and Administration Program: six common courses, two track core courses, three track elective courses, and a two-semester capstone sequence.
+A minimum of 39 semester credit hours of approved courses are required for the Executive Master of Public Service and Administration Program: five common courses, three track core courses, three track elective courses, and a two-semester capstone sequence.

 Choose one of the transfer credit options below or a combination of the options, not to exceed 12 graduate credit hours of transfer credit approval into the degree:

-- Up to 12 credit hours of graduate courses successfully completed in the Bush School's Graduate Certificate in Advanced International Affairs, the Graduate Certificate in Homeland Security, or the Graduate Certificate in Nonprofit Management program.
+- Up to 12 credit hours of graduate courses successfully completed in the Bush School's Graduate Certificate in Advanced International Affairs, the Graduate Certificate in Homeland Security, the Graduate Certificate in Nonprofit Management program, or the Graduate Certificate in Public Management program.

-- The EMPSA program director may approve up to six graduate credit hours from outside of the Bush School of Government and Public Service to transfer into the Executive Master of Public Service and Administration (EMPSA) from other accredited institutions.
+- The PSAA Department Head may approve up to six graduate credit hours from outside of the Bush School of Government and Public Service to transfer into the Executive Master of Public Service and Administration (EMPSA) from other accredited institutions.

 A student who has earned 12 hours of graduate credit at Texas A&M University may be authorized to transfer courses in excess of the limits prescribed above upon the advice of the advisory committee and with the approval of the Office of Graduate and Professional Studies.
 Graduate and/or upper-level undergraduate courses taken at an accredited U.S. institution or approved international institution with a final grade of B or greater, might be considered for transfer credit if, at the time the courses were completed, the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.
 Otherwise, the limitations stated in the preceding section apply.
 Coursework in which no formal grades are given or in which grades other than letter grades (A or B) are earned (for example, CR, P, S, U, H, etc.) is not accepted for transfer credit.
 Courses appearing on the degree plan with grades of D, F or U may not be absolved by transfer work.
 Credit for thesis research or the equivalent is not transferable.
 Credit for coursework submitted for transfer from any college or university must be shown in semester credit hours or equated to semester credit hours.
 An official transcript from the university at which the transfer coursework was taken must be sent directly to the Office of Admissions.